Ivan-Tarasenko/Online_Bank/README.md

 ## Getting Started
 - Just download the project as a zip archive
+- To avoid downloading preview files, download the “main” branch
 - Install CocoaPods dependencies
 - Open it in Xcode
 - Run in the simulator